venkataravuri/247.ai-assignment/README.md

 1. A high-level architecture diagram of the system.
 2. A detailed explanation of each component in the system.
 3. Process & Data flow diagrams showing how data moves between components.
-4. List out the technologies choosen to implement the solution.
+4. List out the technologies chosen to implement the solution.
 Justification for technology choices made.
 5. A strategy to ensure high availability, scalability, and security of the system.
 6. Potential challenges and their proposed solutions.
 7. Design storage and search mechanisms for the transcripts and voice recordings.